Nicholas Kocurek

 Research

 I am broadly interested in theoretical computer science and particularly in classical and quantum complexity theory.
-Even more specifically, I like to work with CSPs and their quantum and counting generalizations.
-Recently, I have been thinking about what makes low energy states of local Hamiltonians complex.
+Even more specifically, I like to work with CSPs and their quantum and sampling generalizations.
+Recently, I have been thinking about what makes low energy states of local Hamiltonians complex and local-to-global theorems for Markov chain mixing.

 • Sampling and Identity-Testing Without Approximate Tensorization of Entropy